sgillbank/Themes/README.md

 # Apply a Theme To a Device

-Navigate through Home > Dev Central > Devices to open below page.
+Navigate through Settings > Dev Central > Devices to open below page.
 This is device list in your account.
 By clicking the icon button in column "Default Theme", an extended region will be expanded.
 All available themes will be listed in this region, you can assign one of them be the default theme of a device.

 ![devicetheme](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/v2/themes1.png)